 Percocet Addiction: Signs, Side Effects, & Treatment

 Before answering if Percocet is addictive, what exactly is this drug?
 Percocet is a combination of oxycodone, an opioid, and acetaminophen, a pain medication.
-Acetaminophen is used to treat moderate pain, and the ingredient can be found in caffeine, aspirin, and other substances like codeine phosphate.
+Acetaminophen, found in tylenol, is used to treat moderate pain, and the ingredients can be found in caffeine, aspirin, and other substances like codeine phosphate.
 With the help of this mixture, Percocet is used to treat moderate to severe pain.
 Unfortunately, like many drugs or medications, Percocet can cause dependency, and Percocet addiction is not uncommon.

-Percocet abuse signs are noticeable and may be easily observed if a person is constantly intoxicated.
+Signs of abuse are noticeable and may be easily observed if a person is constantly intoxicated.
 Behavioral changes are the first signs of addiction, where usually apathy and aggression are displayed.
-Here are some more signs to watch for to tell if a person is addicted to Percocet:

 • Drowsiness